CodyHenrichsen-CTEC/Study_Resources/README.md

 ## Java Topics

 Content is arranged based on the AP CS A Course and Exam Description.
-Extra topics in the Advanced folder
+GUI is in the Java Swing folder.
+Additional topics in the Advanced folder

-- ArrayList
-- Arrays
-    1. One Dimension
-    2. Two Dimension
-- Constructors
-- GUI
-- Popup
-- JPanel
-- Console
-- File IO
-- Inheritance
-- Math
-- Loops
-- Sorting

 ## Swift Topics
+Developing for iOS devices and addressing big picture view of computer science
  - Swift
-   1. UIViewController based
  - SwiftUI

 ## SQL Topics
-Located in the database folder
+Latest notes are based on Oracle DB.
+Older versions include references to MySQL and MariaDB.